adam-ciesla/cs50/README.md

 # CS50: Introduction to Computer Science

-My personal solutions to [CS50](https://cs50.harvard.edu/x) problem sets and projects.
+My personal solutions to Harvard University's [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x) problem sets and projects.

 This repository is intended as a portfolio of my progress throughout the course.